-The Battle of Frenchtown, also known as the Battle of River Raisin, was actually a series of engagements that took place on Jan.
-18 and 22, 1813 in Michigan Territory during the War of 1812.
+The Battle of River Raisin was actually a series of engagements that took place on Jan.
+18 and 22, 1813 near Frenchtown, Michigan Territory during the War of 1812.
 The U.S. was six months into the war with few victories to show for it, especially within the territory bordering Canada.
 By January 1813, events made Frenchtown a strategic location for both the British and American armies.

 Now known as Monroe, Michigan, the flat, lush farmland lay on the western end of Lake Erie, directly along a path between Toledo, Ohio, 17 miles south, and Fort Detroit, 40 miles north.
 Originally home to the Potawatomi people and a key trade route for French fur trappers, missionaries and settlers, Frenchtown would soon become the location of the bloodiest battle of the war.

 The American Army of the Northwest was charged with the defense of Ohio and the territories of Michigan, Indiana and Illinois.
 In July 1812, its commander, General William Hull attempted to invade Canada and capture Britain’s Fort Malden.
 Despite having superior forces, Hull surrendered Fort Detroit, his troops, 33 cannon and all of Michigan Territory Aug.
 16 to British Brigadier General Isaac Brock and his Native American allies after a two-day siege.